chrisjhill/MVC/README.md

 <p>This advanced routing system will use the first declared route that it finds matching the request URL.</p>

+<h4>Reverse routing</h4>

+<p>URL's will often change.
+Defining them in a single place (the router) will save you having to rewrite them in your View Helpers/Partials.
+It is also safer because URL encoding will be taken care for you.</p>

 <hr />

 <h3>Controllers</h3>